Scaling Behavior of Public Procurement Activity: Introduction

-In general, USL models the relationship between an indicator, $Y$, and the population size, $X$, of a set of population agglomerates (\textit{e.g.}, cities or urban areas) as a power-law of the form
+In general, urban scaling laws models the relationship between an indicator, $Y$, and the size (e.g., population, area) -- $X$ -- of a set of sectional units (\textit{e.g.}, cities or urban areas) as a power-law, that is